jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 * Metaprogram specs to check the `matches?` method against all the other conventions to make sure there's no overlap/order dependency.

-This is a bit of extra design work, but all of it falls on me.
+This is a bit of extra work, but all of it falls on me.
 Anyone else wanting to touch the code in the future will have an easier time.

 This is what I consider to be **exemplary code**.
 Even without understanding it, it leads you down the path of making correct decisions.
 Writing bad code